Indiana Archives Month

 #AskAnArchivist Day | October 3, 2018

-On October 3, 2018, Archivists from the Indiana State Archives and around the country -- working in universities, museums, historical societies, churches, businesses, local and state governments, and many other organizations -- will take to Twitter to answer your questions about any and all things archives.
-This day-long event, sponsored by the Society of American Archivists, will give you the opportunity to connect directly with archivists in your community and across the country—to ask questions, get information, or just satisfy your curiosity.
+On October 3, 2018, Archivists from the Indiana State Archives and around the country -- working in universities, museums, historical societies, churches, businesses, local and state governments, and many other organizations -- took to Twitter to answer your questions about any and all things archives.
+This day-long event, sponsored by the Society of American Archivists, gave the opportunity to connect directly with archivists in your community and across the country—to ask questions, get information, or just satisfy your curiosity.

 As professional experts who do the exciting work of protecting and sharing important historical materials, archivists have many stories to share about the work they do every day in preserving fascinating documents, photographs, audio and visual materials, and artifacts.
-Increasingly, archival work extends beyond the physical and includes digital materials. #AskAnArchivist Day will give you a chance to connect with archivists who are tackling the challenges of preserving our digital heritage for the future.
+Increasingly, archival work extends beyond the physical and includes digital materials. #AskAnArchivist Day gave people a chance to connect with archivists who are tackling the challenges of preserving our digital heritage for the future.

 What questions can be asked?